digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 ![ignition coil diagram](./ignition-coil-diagnostic-direction.jpg)

-> photo of how the ignition coil should be laid out in front of you (mind the grime).
+> Photo of how the ignition coil should be laid out in front of you (mind the grime).
 This is the same as the rectangular plugged S2-3 Models

 ### Primary resistance

 This resistance is from the first part of the ignition coil pack wiring, which takes a high current from the battery and feeds it into the secondary coil.
 These resistances can be measured by doing the following:

-> all resistances should be approx. 0.6Ω
+> All resistances should be approx. 0.6Ω
 {: .block-note}

 1. check the resistance between pins 4 and 1